Effective Date: October 15, 2023

-Furthermore, we process your personal information with your consent, such as when we use your contact details to respond to a request or question by you, or where required by law.
+Furthermore, we process your personal information with your consent, such as when we use your contact details to respond to a request or question by you or where required by law.

 SENSITIVE PERSONAL INFORMATION

-Governments worldwide require the collection and processing of a wide variety of personal information from foreign nationals seeking to enter the country and obtain immigration benefits such as employment authorization or residency status.
+Governments worldwide require collecting and processing a wide variety of personal information from foreign nationals seeking to enter the country and obtaining immigration benefits such as employment authorization or residency status.
 Governments require this information for reasons such as the protection of borders, health, sovereignty, national security, and the regulation of the local employment market.
 Specific categories of personal information may be considered “sensitive” and are subject to a higher level of data protection.
 These categories may include race or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, sex life or sexual orientation, physical or mental health or condition, data relating to offenses or criminal convictions, and biometric data, such as fingerprints when used to uniquely identify you.

-In the context of the services we provide, CIP collects sensitive personal information when the submission of such data is necessary to comply with the country’s legal obligations in which you are seeking a visa or work permit.
+In the context of the services we provide, CIP collects sensitive personal information when submitting such data is necessary to comply with the country’s legal obligations in which you are seeking a visa or work permit.
 CIP may need to inquire about certain sensitive information to provide legal or consultative advice about your eligibility to travel to or obtain an immigration benefit from a specific country.
 For instance, we may need to ask whether you have been previously convicted of any criminal offenses, have particular political affiliations, or other personal matters when the local applicable immigration laws would require such data for purposes of preparing an application or petition on your behalf or evaluating whether certain personal information would bar you from entering the country.
 In some instances, the laws of EU member states require that we process sensitive personal data for these purposes as permitted by the terms of the GDPR; on other occasions, we will ask for your explicit consent.

 INFORMATION WE COLLECT BY AUTOMATED MEANS